1111122222a/MFFI/README.md

 - model.py contains three modules.
 CNN, Attribute_Network, DCM_Logit and SAM
 - train_celeba.py is the main python file of image to attribute and attribute to image on CelebA dataset, please run this file.
 - train_lfwa.py is the main python file of image to attribute and attribute to image on LFWA dataset, please run this file.
+- train_celeba.py is the main python file of image to image on CelebA dataset, please run this file.

 The results will be save into folder './results'.